x-board/x-board-protocol/README.md

 ### Guidelines promoting intuitiveness ###

+Alongside the protocol itself, there will be some guidelines on its implementation.
-Some parts of the implementation will be guidelines rather than hard rules.
-These are meant to make the use of the device as easy as possible and make it easy for a user to switch from one x-board supporting device to another as well as to make it as intuitive as possible to get started with x-board.
+These are guidelines rather than hard requirements.
+These guidelines are meant to make the use of the device as easy as possible and make it easy for a user to switch from one x-board supporting device to another as well as to make it as intuitive as possible to get started with x-board.